 Teaching

-Vertebrate Biology (BIOL 330, winter, every year):
+Vertebrate Biology (BIOL 330, winter, alternate years):

 This course will explore how the anatomy, physiology, life history, ecology and behaviour of vertebrates interact to generate animals that function effectively in their environments, and how different vertebrate groups have evolved over the past few hundred million years.
 Major vertebrate groups discussed in the course are cartilaginous fishes, bony fishes, amphibians, reptiles, birds and mammals.
 Other special topics on vertebrate biology considered will include the role of ecology in vertebrate speciation, vertebrate adaptations to extreme environments, seasonal migrations, human evolution, as well as conservation issues facing different vertebrate groups worldwide.